ealecho/peas_oidc/README.md

 Features:

-- Group to Role mapping: maps the received *groups* as token claim to ERPNext roles.
+- Group to Role/Role Profile mapping: maps the received *groups* as token claim to ERPNext roles or role profiles.
 - Customizable claim names.
 - Specify the default role for the users that haven't logged in yet.
 - Automatically creates users from trusted identity providers even if signup is disabled in the site.